Mu2 Scorpii: Properties

+Mu2 Scorpii is a blue-white B-type subgiant star with a stellar classification of B2 IV.
+It has an estimated diameter of 5.6 solar radii and a mass of 9.1 times the Sun's mass, and shines with 2,385 times the Sun's luminosity.
+The large mass of this star makes it a supernova progenitor.
+The outer atmosphere has an effective temperature of 21700 K. It is some 20 million years old and is spinning with a projected rotational velocity of 58 km/s.

 Planetary system

-Two sub-stellar objects slightly above deuterium burning limit (brown dwarfs) were found in 2022 by direct imaging near Mu2 Scorpii.
-The outer one, designated Mu2 Scorpii b, is definitely an orbiting planet or brown dwarf, and the inner one is a planetary candidate.
+Two sub-stellar objects slightly above the deuterium burning limit were found in 2022 by direct imaging around Mu2 Scorpii.
+The outer one, designated μ2 Scorpii b, is definitely an orbiting planet or brown dwarf, and the inner one is a planetary candidate.